arbhapr/pokeapi-fullstack/README.md

 # My Pokemon Project

 This repository contains a full-stack web application that allows users to catch and manage Pokémon.
-The project is structured with two submodules: a Go backend and a ReactJS + Vite frontend.
+It features a **Go backend** and a **ReactJS + Vite frontend**, integrated into a single monorepo.

 ## Table of Contents